Morwenn/cpp-sort/doc/sorter-adapters.md

 of regular functions.
 A *sorter adapter* is a class template that takes another `Sorter` template parameter and alters its behavior.
 The resulting class can be used as a regular sorter, and be adapted in turn.
-It is possible to include all the available adapters at once with the following line:
+It is possible to include all the available adapters at once with the following directive:

 ```cpp
 #include <cpp-sort/adapters.h>